lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

   * Address the dangers of pornography, the need to avoid it, and how to respond when they encounter it.

-For more information, see “Sex Education and Behavior” (Gospel Topics, topics.ChurchofJesusChrist.org).
+For more information, see “Sex Education and Behavior” (Topics and Questions, topics.ChurchofJesusChrist.org).

 As part of their responsibility to teach their children, parents should be